plasmo-dev/Plasmo.jl/docs/src/documentation/modeling.md

 ```@meta
 DocTestSetup = nothing
 ```
-An `OptiGraph` optimizer can be specified in the same way as in JuMP using [`JuMP.set_optimizer`](@ref).
-An optimizer can be any
-JuMP compatible solver or a custom developed Plasmo.jl solver interface (see the [Solvers](@ref) section).
+An optigraph optimizer can also be specified using [`JuMP.set_optimizer`](@ref) where an optimizer can be any JuMP compatible solver or a custom developed Plasmo.jl solver (see the [Solvers](@ref) section).
-For example, we could construct an `OptiGraph` that uses the `Ipopt.Opimizer` from the Ipopt package as following:
+For example, we could construct an optigraph that uses the `Ipopt.Optimizer` from the Ipopt package like following:

 ```julia
 julia> using Ipopt